 For companies, it’s a typical case of bureaucracy slowing down things.
 Think of how thousands of engineers keep building Facebook or Google every day bit by bit even after a decade when maybe similar strength of engineers can build similar tech is possibly under 6 months.
 Baggage load is real and it leads to teams working for things that already should be declared stale.
 Documentation, tests, approvals and filings are all good only to make sure mistakes do not happen when a certain task is done repetitively.
 I often see that tasks that need to be done only once also are forced to go through similar rigour that the most resilient systems are expected to.
 I agree that knowledge sharing must be made easier across subteams and even other teams because that can speed up things and reduce dependencies.
 But when I see simple tasks being done in a rudimentary way, I can only smell a lack of innovation under a baggage load.

 I hope reading this would give a sense of potential factors that can cause inefficiency in the team.
-One can choose to take actions in time or be ready to see the inefficiencies taking its toll in front of your eyes.
+One can choose to take actions in time or be ready to see the inefficiencies taking their toll in front of your eyes.
 The last point I want to draw is that inefficiencies also lie in the eyes of a beholder.
 One may see a company as a fully chaotic place where so many things malfunction or one may choose to see the same team as ripe as food for thoughts and actions.

 company business efficiency